Wellness Program to Supplement Your Medical Program

 Exercise in moderation.

 As mentioned, a healthy body is important.
 However, exercises must be done regularly but not gravely.
 Exercising in moderation can improve your energy level as opposed to overtaxing yourself.
 Doing so can ruin your body’s capability in converting inactive thyroid hormone into the active form.
 When the process fails, it can lead you to hypothyroidism symptoms.
+Overweight people tend to require more thyroid hormone, therefore cutting down those extra pounds and taking Thyroid Supplements can improve your thyroid function.

 Eat a healthy and balanced diet.